How to Read a Merchandising Planogram?

 merchandising planogram example created in PlanoHero service

 A properly created merchandising planogram will show the correct location of each item and SKU on the shelves.
-In addition, creating a store plan allows you to place commercial equipment, and determine where the promotional displays, checkouts, and additional points of sale will be located.
+In addition, creating a store plan allows you to place commercial equipment and determine where the promotional displays, checkouts, and additional points of sale will be located.

 Understanding the Planogram

-In order to be able to place the goods in the right way according to the planogram, the store manager must read the planogram correctly, understand the type, size, and other product specifications, and also identify the equipment where the goods are laid out.
+To be able to place the goods in the right way according to the planogram, the store manager must read the planogram correctly, understand the type, size, and other product specifications, and also identify the equipment where the goods are laid out.
 A well-designed planogram will indicate the location of each product item (or SKU) on the shelf, display type, number of facings, etc.

 How to Read a Planogram?